Effective: Spring, 2016

-All medical assistant students will need to have on file the results of a complete physical examination including: laboratory tests, a complete blood count, seasonal influenza vaccine, a 10-panel urine drug screen and a two-step Mantoux PPD prior to beginning the clinical component of the program.
+All medical assistant students will need to have on file the results of a complete physical examination including: laboratory tests, a complete blood count, seasonal influenza vaccine, a 10-panel urine drug screen and a two-step Mantoux PPD prior to beginning the clinical externship component of the program.
 Please refer to the pre-entrance medical record health form requirements from the Program Director.
-Additionally, students must have medical health insurance and be in compliance with recommendations for the Hepatitis B vaccine.
-Full CPR certification is required and you must submit a photocopy (both sides) of the CPR Certification Card.
+Additionally, students must have medical health insurance for the duration of the externship and be in compliance with recommendations for the Hepatitus B vaccine.
+Full CPR Certification is required and you must submit a photocopy (both sides) of the CPR Certification Card.
 For example, acceptable CPR courses are the "Health Care Provider" (American Heart Association) or "Course for the Professional" (American Red Cross) which are renewable every two years.
-Documentation of completion of the above must be on file in the Allied Health, Emegerncy Services and Nursing Department prior to entering the Medical Assistant Practicum (AHM 199).
+Documentation of completion of the above must be on file in the Allied Health, Emergency Services and Nursing Department prior to entering the Medical Assistant Practicum (AHM 199).
+Additional fees are required to gain clearance for the above clinical site placement.

-An associate degree in applied science will be awarded upon successful completion of the required program with a 2.0 G.P.A. and a "C" or better in all allied health courses.
-The graduate is then eligible to write the examination for national certification administered through the American Association of Medical Assistants.
+An Associate Degree in Applied Science will be awarded upon successful completion of the required program with a 2.0 G.P.A. and a "C" or better in all allied health courses.

 Upon successful completion of this program, students should be able to: